Seven Hills Shul

-Seven Hills Shul (Hebrew: קהילת שבעה הרים transliteration: "Kehillat Shivah Harim"), is a Reform Jewish community that worships from rented premises located in Sheffield, South Yorkshire, England, in the United Kingdom.
-The congregation holds services at a local community centre and also meets in members' houses.
+Seven Hills Shul (Hebrew: קהילת שבעה הרים transliteration: "Kehillat Shivah Harim"), is a Progressive Jewish community congregation that worships from rented premises located in Sheffield, South Yorkshire, England, in the United Kingdom and therefore is not considered a synagogue.
+The congregation holds services at several premises, throughout the year marks major holidays and also meets in members' houses.
+Seven Hills Shul is one of two Jewish congregations in Sheffield, the other being Kingfield Synagogue.

-Founded in 1989 as Sheffield & District Reform Jewish Congregation, the congregation is a member of the Movement for Reform Judaism.
+Founded in 1989 as Sheffield and District Reform Jewish Congregation, the congregation is a member of the Movement for Progressive Judaism.
+Prior to the creation of the Movement for Progressive Judaism in late 2025, the community was affiliated with Reform Judaism.
+The congregation is also active in local interfaith activities.